Retailers aiming to build a strong retail business model are facing a choice – what we could call the “Starbucks/Dunkin’ Donuts dichotomy.”

 Even a cursory glance at the quick service restaurant market shows the growing popularity of self-service kiosks.
 McDonalds, for example, has been using this model.
 By empowering consumers to order through a kiosk, their employees are freed to focus on delivery and other value-added tasks.
 Other markets, such as mass merchandisers and drugstores, are ripe for this type of technology, especially for high-end personal items to help avoid shrinkage problems due to theft, damage or administrative or cashier error.

 Kiosks themselves have changed significantly over the last few years.
 Whereas they used to resemble PCs, they now offer a sleek, easy-to-use interface.
 In addition, kiosks are no longer bound to store locations.
-Retailers can offer their services in a variety of locations (again, potentially moving closer to where the consumer naturally gravitates) without the cost of investing in traditional brick-and-mortars.
+Retailers can offer their services in a variety of locations (again, potentially moving closer to where the consumer naturally gravitates) without the cost of investing in traditional brick-and-mortar.
 Remote kiosks can open new revenue channels and distribute products that retailers may not be able to sell in-store.
 Placing kiosks in high-traffic areas helps extend retailers’ reach and shopping hours.

 This innovation also increases operational efficiency by better managing inventory accuracy – a pain point that almost 70 percent of survey respondents mentioned – and allowing stores to cut down on staff.
 This both saves money and opens new opportunities for employees.
 Salesclerks can evolve into consultants who offer specialized knowledge on store products, able to field any questions or solve any problems that customers may have, a model like Apple’s “geniuses.”
 Retailers are also freed up to focus more on customer-facing and customer service tasks.